amandhunna/node-webpack/ReadME.md

 ## step 7

 > env.mode returns object and used in webpack env
-> env.mode or env both are good to use
+> env.mode or env both are good to us

+## step 8

+> plugin, npm install html-webpack-plugin --dev, create build-utils